 Make sure that you initialise the repository with a README file, as this is necessary for Gearset to then detect your repository.
 Adding a README will also automatically set

 main as the default branch in your repository.

 Invite any teammates who will interact with your source-driven release pipeline inside Gearset to access your new repository.
 They will need the appropriate

 Write access.
 Each user should have their own Gearset account, on a central Gearset team, and should authorise their own Git credentials.

 Configure the baseline deployment

-After you've created your empty repository, you need to populate it with metadata.
+After you've created your empty repository, you need to populate it with a baseline of metadata.
 Best practice states that your main branch in your Git repository should be your source of truth, which is why you should populate this branch from your Production org in order to capture and track the latest changes.